cnti-testcatalog/testsuite/CNF_TESTSUITE_YML_USAGE.md

 Deployments are defined as three arrays, each for different installation method.
 Each array element represents one deployment, and they are meant to represent a single CNF together.
 At least one deployment should exist in CNF config for it to be a proper config.
-All info for deployments is used in cnf_setup and cnf_cleanup tasks.
+All info for deployments is used in cnf_install and cnf_uninstall tasks.

 ```yaml
 deployments: